piyush2810/PMImageGalleryController/README.md

     func didDismissImageGalleryView(at index: Int)

 # P.S.
 There is room for imporvement in this and all suggesstions and Pull Requests are welcome.
-I'll Include examples as soon as possible